-Use of Unmanned Aerial Vehicles (Drones)
+Use of Unmanned Aircraft Systems (Drones)

 a.)
-For purposes of this policy, an unmanned aerial vehicle ("UAV"), commonly known as a drone, is any aircraft without a human pilot aboard the device.
+For purposes of this policy, an unmanned aircraft systems ("UAS"), commonly known as a drone, is any aircraft without a human pilot aboard the device.

 b.)
-The use of drones can only be authorized by the Federal Communications Commission (FCC).
-If a license is granted to an individual by the FCC for use of a drone and that authorization is verified, it is the responsibility of each local school district to establish additional policies for the use of drones during home regular season contests (including previews and scrimmages) and practices.
+The use of drones can only be authorized by the Federal Aviation Administration (FAA).
+If a license is granted to an individual by the FAA for use of a drone and that authorization is verified, it is the responsibility of each local school district to establish additional policies for the use of drones during home regular season contests (including previews and scrimmages) and practices.

 c.)
-The use of drones is prohibited for any purpose by any persons at OHSAA tournament contests or practices beginning an hour before the scheduled start time to an hour after the contest ends.
+The use of drones is prohibited for any purpose by any persons at both OHSAA tournament contests, beginning an hour before the scheduled start time to an hour after the contest ends, and practices for tournament contests.
 At tournament contests, if management discovers that a drone is being used, management shall attempt to locate the operator to have the drone removed from the facility area, but the contest shall not be delayed.
-Management shall remove anyone attempting to use a drone and/or confiscate the drone until the event has been completed

-Note: An exception to this policy may be made in specific cases for the OHSAA's official television partner or official photographer, provided the operator of the drone is licensed by the FCC, that authorization can be verified and the management of the tournament facility permits the presence of drones for broadcast purposes under the control of the OHSAA.
+Management shall remove anyone attempting to use a drone and/or confiscate the drone until the event has been completed d.)
+An exception to this policy may be made in specific cases for the OHSAA's official television partner or official photographer, provided the operator of the drone is licensed by the FAA, that authorization can be verified and the management of the tournament facility permits the presence of drones for broadcast purposes under the control of the OHSAA.
+Note: Such approval for certain stadium events means the FAA issued Temporary Flight Restrictions (TFRs), and aircraft operation has been authorized by Air Traffic Control (ATC). e.)
+For drone safety and security concerns at home sites/home facilities or OHSAA tournament contests, contact an FAA Law Enforcement Assistance Program (LEAP) special agent (847-294-7521) or the Central Regional Operation Center, which is staffed 24/7 (817-222-5006).